-The bicycle accident attorneys at the of The Levin Firm understand that representing bicycle accident victims requires a particular type of Pennsylvania personal injury lawyer with the skills, knowledge, and ability to understand the rights of bicyclists, which others often take for granted.
+The bicycle accident attorneys at the Philadelphia law firm of The Levin Firm understand that representing bicycle accident victims requires a particular type of Pennsylvania personal injury lawyer with the skills, knowledge, and ability to understand the rights of bicyclists, which others often take for granted.
 Our Philadelphia bicycle accident attorneys fight to recover compensation for the many types of damages to which our clients are entitled, including medical expenses, hospital bills, rehabilitation expenses, lost earnings, future wage losses, lost earnings capacity, physical disabilities, scars, losses of limbs, brain and head injuries, emotional distress, depression, anxiety, grief, and pain and suffering.
 We understand the issues that bicycle accident victims often face, so we work with our clients, their friends and family, as well as their doctors, psychologists, long-term care planners, and others, to ensure that our clients receive not only the finest legal representation but also the finest support and medical care.

 Unlike people riding in cars or trucks, bicyclists are completely exposed to the world around them.
 Consequently, they are extremely vulnerable to serious injuries when they are involved in accidents with motor vehicles.
 These injuries can come from the impact of the motor vehicle itself or when an accident throws a bicyclist onto to the ground, into traffic, or against another object.
 Cyclists can sustain the following serious injuries in accidents: